 What is the Purpose of Collecting SSNs?

-All H-1B TST and JA Grantees are asked to collect Social Security Numbers (SSNs) for all participants served with grant funds and report outcomes to ETA.
+All H-1B TST, JA, and Ready to Work Grantees are asked to collect Social Security Numbers (SSNs) for all participants served with grant funds and report outcomes to ETA.
 ETA, on behalf of the grantees, will work with its State partners to match SSNs with employment data available from State Unemployment Insurance (UI) and other administrative wage records (e.g., Federal and Military employment).
 This matching procedure is necessary in order for ETA to collect consistent and reliable aggregate outcome information for each grantee by calculating a set of Common Performance Measures that includes entry into employment, employment retention, and six-month average earnings.
 The collection of this information assists ETA and the grantee track the long-term success of the training program.

 Technical Assistance Tips for Collecting SSNs from Program Participants